 Note: smokers who are exposed to high levels of radon are more likely to get lung cancer compared to non-smokers.
-You’re more likely to get lung cancer if you experience a combination of both compared to each on their own.
+You’re more likely to get lung cancer if you experience a combination of both compared to each on its own.
 According to the CDC, radon exposure is one of the main risk factors that can increase your chances of getting lung cancer.
 Scientists estimate that 15,000 to 22,000 lung cancer deaths in the United States each year are related to radon, which makes radon the second leading cause of lung cancer.

 How to Protect Yourself

 The only way to protect yourself from radon exposure is through radon testing and installing a radon mitigation system.
 You can call an expert, such as Mold Medics, to conduct professional radon testing.
 For starters, the EPA and the Pennsylvania DEP recommend that you test your home for radon every two years, whether you have a mitigation system or not.
 They also recommend performing retests after any major home renovation, especially if they involve structural changes or foundation repairs.
 This could also include finishing your basement or adjusting your HVAC system.
 To learn more about long-term testing, click here.

 Once you’re aware that your radon levels are above 4 pCi/L, it’s time to take steps to better mitigate your home’s radon levels.
 Mold Medics is licensed and certified by the DEP to install sub-slab depressurization radon mitigation systems in your home.
 This radon mitigation system uses PVC piping, which runs from the sub-slab radon collection point to the fan mounted on your home’s exterior.